-- 1. Select Online Only, Hybrid, and/or ITV (Telecourse) and complete all sections within the link consulting frequently with your AP&P Representative, dean, discipline faculty, and Distance Education Committee - 2.
-If faculty wish to offer the course in several different distance education methods, complete all applicable links in CurricUNET, i.e. Online Only, Hybrid, and/or ITV (Telecourse)
+- 1. Select Online Only or Hybrid and complete all sections within the link consulting frequently with your AP&P Representative, dean, discipline faculty, and Distance Education Committee - 2.
+If faculty wish to offer the course in several different distance education methods, complete all applicable links in CurricUNET, i.e. Online Only or Hybrid